apollo

 How to manage the interaction:

-Although taking Haloperidol and 6Ipzocin 30 mg Injection 1 ml together can evidently cause an interaction, it can be taken when your doctor has advised it.
+Although taking 6Ipzocin 30 mg Injection 1 ml and Mesoridazine together can evidently cause an interaction, it can be taken if your doctor has suggested it.
 However, if you experience dizziness, drowsiness, difficulty concentrating, and impairment in judgment contact your doctor immediately.
-Do not stop using any medications without first talking to your doctor.
+Do not stop using any medications without talking to your doctor.

 Severe